akbiography/firststepAI/README.md

 # AI
-AI robot based on chat gpt4
+The first steps to making your own AI robot